wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-crab-braincrab.md

 In local cultures this beast is a symbol of ...

-1. Music
-1. Posturing
+1. Memory
 1. Cancer
+1. Headache
-1. Armors
+1. Alzheimer
-1. Love
+1. Ghosts
 1. Sacred